bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 #### CSS Loader
 [CSS Loader](https://webpack.js.org/loaders/css-loader/) enables the reading of our CSS code and processes it according to our settings.
 Since we have both local and global scope, we have added some options to it.

 Import Loaders tells how many loaders that precedes the CSS Loader.
-Inside the modules, we have mode, local ident name and export locals convention.
-Mode holds scope settings and the next two are options for the local scoped CSS.
+Inside `modules`, we have `mode`, `localIdentName` and `exportLocalsConvention`.
+The first holds scope settings and the next two are options for the local scoped CSS.

-We need to add a conditional so that local and global CSS are handled accordingly.
-We make a function that takes the Resource Path, which is the path of the CSS files that are imported in our JS and JSX files.
-And we check if common.css is part of the Resource Path, which means the mode is global and it’s only read without any changes for now.
+We need to add a conditional that handle local and global CSS accordingly.
+We make a function that takes the `resourcePath`, which is the path of the CSS files that are imported in our JS and JSX files.
+And we check if common.css is part of the `resourcePath`, which means the mode is global and it’s only read without any changes for now.

 In any other case, the mode is local.
 For that CSS, the name of the class is changed to ensure scope.
 That is something we can control, and we say that it should take the component name, two underscores, class name, two underscores and a 4 character hash.